- What is Play Set Restoration?

 Play sets need to be maintained to keep the color of the wood preserved and free from splinters.
 We follow up by sending you a reminder letting you know it is time to give us a call and schedule a date to reseal.
 Periodic reapplication of the protective sealer will prevent the wood from splintering and discoloring.

 Children’s wood play sets are a popular backyard addition for families with young children.
 These look nice and provide hours of outdoor fun and exercise for kids.
 However, just like other types of wooden outdoor furniture, you’ll eventually have to restore these to keep them free from splinters and looking nice.
 Discover how Teak Master can restore your wooden play set to keep it safe for your children to enjoy.

 Get In Touch

-At Teak Master, we have over 20 years of experience restoring, maintaining, and repairing wood furniture.
-If you have a wood play set in need of restoration, our mobile crew services all of Southern California and is ready to address your restoration project.
-Contact us today to discover how we can get your child’s outdoor delight clean and looking like new again!
+With more than 20 years of experience restoring, maintaining, and repairing wood furniture, Teak Master is the one to trust with your wood play set.
+If you have a wood play set in need of restoration, or if your outdoor equipment is looking worse for the wear, then we encourage you to reach out.
+Our mobile crew services all of Southern California and can help you with your refinishing and restoration needs.
+Contact us today to discover how we can bring joy into your children’s lives by giving them a safe and functional play set.